FCCC chief explains new bus fare

-This comes as the FCCC has concluded its comprehensive bus fare review that was ongoing for the past 12 months and recommended that students fare be the same as adult fare.
+This comes as the FCCC has concluded its comprehensive bus fare review that was ongoing for the past 12 months and recommended that students fare be the same as adult fares.

 Abraham says their recommendation is to only increase student fares and adult fares will remain the same.